RackHD/on-tools/obm-autoset/README.md

-#RackHD OBM Setting Auto Set Tool
+#RackHD IPMI OBM Setting Auto Set Tool
-Tool to apply OBM setting for each compute node discovered by RackHD ora.
+Tool to apply OBM setting for each compute node discovered by RackHD.
 Save the trouble to manually apply OBM setting node by node.

-##Installation and execution
+##Usage
-clone this repository.
+Downlaod this folder.
-cd to the cloned directory.
+Make sure you have python 2 or python 3 installed cd to the cloned directory.
-change the environment setting in obm_setting.json file. python ApplyOBMSetting.py -ora 192.168.129.96
+Change the environment setting in obm_setting.json file. python ApplyOBMSetting.py -ora 192.168.129.96

-##Theroy of Operation
+##Theory of Operation
-The script will check the RMM/BMC address infomation in the catalog of ora.
+The script will check the RMM/BMC address information in the catalog of ora.
 And then put OBM setting to ora by RackHD 2.0 API.
 The compute node should be discovered by RackHD ora first.

 ##Supported parameters
 ###-ora
 Specify RackHD ora IP address, default use localhost

 ###-user
-Use User specifed BMC Name instead of the usernames in OBM setting file, default is "None"
+Override the usernames in OBM setting file, default is "None"

 ###-password
-Use User specifed BMC password instead of the password in OBM setting file, default is "None"
+Override the password in OBM setting file, default is "None"